intelligent-username/Photo-Utility-Imperium/README.md

 ### Why use this?

-Most image manipulation tasks are handled on slow, ad-ridden websites with watermarks, and limited features locked behind premium paywalls.
+All of the image manipulation methods that are integrated in this website handled on slow, ad-ridden websites with watermarks, and limited features.
+Often they are unreliable and fall behind a paywall past a certain point.

 This project provides a solution for performing these operations offline and efficiently, with no restrictions.
 It is built for those who want a fast, watermark-free experience for cleaning up images for projects, presentations, or any other design-related task.
+It can be run on the web as well.

+Implemented are faster, more efficient, and accessible alternatives.
+The UI is simple for your (and my) usage convenience.

 ## Currently Implemented Features